Make sure that your router is on and you're within range

 Check for issues with your Wi-Fi network

-If iOS detects an issue with your Wi-Fi connection, you might see a Wi-Fi recommendation under the name of the Wi-Fi network that you're connected to.
+If iOS or iPadOS detects an issue with your Wi-Fi connection, you might see a Wi-Fi recommendation under the name of the Wi-Fi network that you're connected to.
 For example, you might see the alert "No Internet Connection."
 To get more information, tap the Wi-Fi network.

 Check your cables and connections